claimly/CodersWithoutInsurance/README.md

-# BreakTheBlock Hackathon Team Coders without Insurance
+# BreakTheBlock Blockchain and Cryptocurrency Hackathon Team "Coders without Insurance" by This Place

 ## Insure your Event